Year-End Strategies to Help Reduce Your Taxes

 All of these strategies may not apply to you, so it’s a good idea to speak with a qualified tax advisor and a financial planner to decide what is right for you.

-Financial planning services and investment advice are provided by Royal Mutual Funds Inc. (RMFI).
+RBC Financial Planning is a business name used by Royal Mutual Funds Inc. (RMFI).
+Financial planning services and investment advice are provided by RMFI.
 RMFI, RBC Global Asset Management Inc., Royal Bank of Canada, Royal Trust Corporation of Canada and The Royal Trust Company are separate corporate entities which are affiliated.
 RMFI is licensed as a financial services firm in the province of Quebec.